Introduction

 Be transparent about your eco-friendly packaging by providing details on the material used, the life cycle of the package, and how it can be recycled or reused.

-Once you’ve laid the groundwork for sustainability through thoughtful sourcing, ethical manufacturing, and eco-friendly packaging, the next logical step is to close the loop by facilitating the recycling or repurposing of your products.
+Once you’ve laid the groundwork for sustainability through thoughtful sourcing, ethical manufacturing, and eco-friendly packaging, the next logical step is by facilitating the recycling or repurposing of your products.

 Offer a system where customers can return old items from your brand for recycling or repurposing.
 This not only promotes responsible consumption but also provides you with materials that can potentially be reused.